xheen908/streamtape-dl/README.md

 # streamtape-dl
-A Python downloader for voe.sx videos
+A Python downloader for streamtape videos

 # Warning